 The registration and edit of macro program bodies are performed in the same manner as usual part programs and subprograms.
-Therefore, no program size restriction that applies to the user macro body.
-Part programs, subprograms, and macro programs may be stored together in the part program memory to their full capacity.
+Hence, there is no program size restriction that applies to the user macro body.
+Part programs, subprograms, and macro programs may be stored together in the part program memory to its full capacity.